rafaelre898/test-project/README.md

 # Bonus Points:
-- A page and route that get all products, and displays them in a list of links that go to the details page.
 - Any creative styling enhancements.
+- Adding Redux

-When complete, add the fork to your personal Github and send a link.
+When complete, send a link to the github repo.

 Any questions, please reach out. ryan.chesnut@concora.com